open5e/open5e/source/characters/races/midgard_heroes/gearforged.rst

 repairing the body (DM’s discretion, typically 1d4 x 50 gp).
 If your body was destroyed but your soul gem and memory tapes are intact, they can be implanted into a new body at the standard cost (10,000 gp).
-The only other magic capable of bringing you back from the dead is a wish spell, which restores you fully.
+The only other magic capable of bringing you back from the dead is a :ref:`srd:wish` spell, which restores you fully.